reactivepixel/Crash-Course/README.md

 1. **Aidan**
     - Probably faster than me
 1. **Aldia, scholar of the first sin**
-1. -no matter how tender, how exquisite, a lie will remain a lie.
+    - no matter how tender, how exquisite, a lie will remain a lie.
+    - Beyond the reach of Light, beyond the scope of Dark, what will we find?